m13p4/cssc/README.md

     {
         return {
             'width':  "50px", //static
-            'height': CSSC(".myCSSClass").get("height"), //you cann use values of another css classes 'margin': function() //this setter is not updatable because the entire class is updatable {
+            'height': CSSC(".myCSSClass").get("height"), //you can use values of other css classes 'margin': function() //this setter is not updatable because the entire class is updatable {
                 return (parseInt(CSSC(".myCSSClass").get("margin")) / 2) + "px";